idrisselhouari/TaskMaster/README.md

 ## Setting Up the Project

-1. Make sure you installed Composer
+1. Make sure you installed Composer.
+And run this:

     ```bash
     composer install